SleepingSoundly/prelab/README.txt

 Questions

 The main function contains calls to exit() (line 66) and pthread_exit() (line 80).
 How will the effect of these two calls differ when they are executed?
+	The regular exit will remove all the resources that were created by main.
+This includes any shared memory between processes, and is generally not advisable when you're working with threads.
+	Pthread_exit() leaves process-shared resources (eg mutexes), and after the last thread in a process terminates, it will call regular exit with a 0 status, so that the regular exit routines can be processed.

 The main function calls pthread_join() (line 77) with the parameter thread_return.
 Where does the value stored in thread_return come from when the consumer_thread is joined?
+	The value stored in thread_return is assigned by the exit function, and is generally a "void *", so pthread exit will place the return value in that address.

 Where does the value stored in thread_return come from if the joined thread terminated by calling pthread_exit instead of finishing normally?